YesIDont/unreal-coding-guide/README.md

 - switch lines: ALT + arrow
 - duplicate line: CTRL + D
 - remove line: CTRL + SHIFT + L
+- switch on/off comments: go to Tools > Options > Environmet > Keyboard and search for "Edit.ToggleBlockComment" or "Edit.ToggleLineComment" and change it to whatever you like (personaly I have doing it with default shortcuts since it requires to do two shortucts one by one)

 ## Common issues and solutions